cdklabs/cdk-monitoring-constructs/API.md

 ##### ~~`minMetricSamplesToAlarm`~~<sup>Optional</sup> <a name="minMetricSamplesToAlarm" id="cdk-monitoring-constructs.AddAlarmProps.property.minMetricSamplesToAlarm"></a>

-- *Deprecated:* Use minMetricSampleCountToAlarm instead. minMetricSamplesAlarm uses different evaluation period for its child alarms, so it doesn't guarantee that each datapoint in the evaluation period has sufficient number of samples
+- *Deprecated:* Use minSampleCountToEvaluateDatapoint instead. minMetricSamplesAlarm uses different evaluation period for its child alarms, so it doesn't guarantee that each datapoint in the evaluation period has sufficient number of samples

 ```typescript
 public readonly minMetricSamplesToAlarm: number;